SubZtep/autistas/docs/README.md

 ### 🚧 Screenshot 🚧 🚧

 Common sense beats the guidelines this LLM was trained on.
 A GPU would probably make a bigger difference anyway.
-Basic level achieved.
+Basic level achieved with the mobile app, the LLM, and the API in between.

+-

 ![Screenshot](assets/au_screen_0_1.png)